antoniobytedev-vitis/vitis-workshop/course/3.spatial paralelism/3.1 what is unrolling/exercise/solution.md

 }
 ```
+The best option out of the 3 is unrolling by a factor of 2.
+This allows us to duplicate the throughput without having reached the point of diminishing returns.
+This means that duplicating the area doubles our throughput.
 # Finished table
 | Metric                        | **No unroll** | **Partial unroll(factor=2)** | **Complete unroll** |
 | ----------------------------- | ---------------------- | ------------------------------- | ---------------------------------- |